MoriahDavid/autonomous_drone/README.md

 The drone uses various sensors to perceive its environment and avoid obstacles, ensuring efficient navigation and exploration.

 **Manual Control** 🎮<br />
+Changing the manual-flag in the drone.py file can change it to manual control.<br />
 In addition to its autonomous navigation capabilities, the drone can also be manually controlled using the arrow keys on your keyboard:<br />

 ⬆️ Up Arrow: Move the drone forward.<br />